 Commercial mayonnaise has an undeserved bad reputation as a cause of food spoilage—and in turn, food poisoning.
 You've heard the warnings: Don't leave potato salad out at a barbecue; don't bring mayonnaise to a picnic; don't send your child to school with a tuna fish sandwich unless you include a cool-pack.
 But certain ingredients in commercially made mayo may actually help keep the sandwich spread fresh, whereas it is homemade mayonnaise you need to worry about.

-Truth be told, it is usually cross-contamination of uncooked foods that causes foodborne illness, not the prepared mayo.
+Truth be told, it is usually cross-contamination from the other ingredients (like the chicken in a chicken salad) that causes the foodborne illness, not the prepared mayo.